mmccall10/hostea/README.md

 <code>[sudo] npm install -g hostea</code>

-Dealing with apache configuration, it likely you need to run it as sudo.
+Dealing with apache configuration, it's likely you need to run it as sudo.

 Usage:<br>
 <code>